vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:TabExercise lang:sql xp:100 skills:1 key:09f21bae4c
 ## Multiple Column SELECTs
-Selecting stuff from multiple columns.
+To `SELECT` from multiple columns, you can simply separate the columns with a comma.
 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'films')